SophieP21/FINAL_EPIC_HACK_PROJECT/Kerberoasting/environment-setup.md

 .\setup-lab-dc.ps1
 ```
 `setup-lab-dc.ps1` Installs Active Directory Domain Services and promotes the server to a Domain Controller for the "lab.local" domain.
 Configures DNS automatically and prepares the server for reboot.
+Note: You may see warnings about static IP assignment and DNS delegation.
+These can be ignored in a lab environment.
 Reboot:
 ```powershell
 Restart-Computer